 For the past 15 years (well 20 if you count all my independent work) I have been trusted to maintain and build out Brands through Visual Story and Design.
 For the greater part of it, it’s been in the form of Comic Book Illustration and Character Design for Videogames and Animation.

 I want to continue to set the quality bar higher and here and wherever my art leads me — I want to create some of the most amazing art you have ever seen.

-I’ve been telling stories through art for as long as I can remember, from custom Black Hole comics as a four-year-old, to my later work in entertainment, comics, video, games and toys, developing brands though the use of visual story and design.
+I’ve been telling stories through art for as long as I can remember, from custom Black Hole comics as a four-year-old, to my later work in entertainment, comics, video games and toys, developing brands through the use of visual stories and design.

 I want people to see my work and feel something.
 I want to give them an experience.
 I want to invoke an emotional response, a feeling of inspiration, of excitement.
 I want to give them the same sense of wonder I had when I picked up my first comic book those many years ago as that four-year-old kid.

 I want people to understand how much my art means to me and how passionate I am about sharing what I create.